Starting a new business? Get 40% off our accountancy services for 3 months! 😀

-People become landlords for all sorts of reasons.
-Perhaps they’re going travelling or working away, or move in with a partner so their property is going spare.
-Sometimes someone passes away and leaves a property vacant.
-Any number of life events can turn ordinary people into landlords – sometimes at fairly short notice!
+You might be going travelling, working away, inherit a property, or move in with a partner, leaving a property going spare.
+Any number of life events can turn ordinary people into ‘accidental’ landlords – sometimes at fairly short notice!

-Whilst you may not think of yourself as a landlord, if you rent out a property for money then, for good or for bad, that’s exactly what you are.
-And it’s up to you to make sure you meet your legal obligations.
+Whilst you may not think of yourself as a landlord, if you rent out a property for money then that’s exactly what you are.
+It’s up to you to make sure you meet your legal obligations.

-Most people have a standard residential mortgage on their property which allows them to live in it.
-However, you will need permission from your lender if you then wish to rent that property out.
+Most people have a standard residential mortgage on their property which allows them to live in it, but you’ll normally need permission from your lender to rent that property out.

 Searching websites like Rightmove, Zoopla and OnTheMarket is a great way to see how much other local landlords are charging for similar properties.